RahafNasser-cs/RahafNasser-cs/README.md

 <br/>

 ## About me :herb:
-> My name is Rahaf Nasser, I'm graduated from Imam Mohammad Ibn Saud Islamic University.
+> My name is Rahaf Nasser, I graduated from Imam Mohammad Ibn Saud Islamic University.
 I have Bachelor's degree in Computer Science.
 Looking forward to learn new technical skills and develop my practical experince.